r-devel/r-project-web/md/index.md

 If you have questions about R like how to download and install the software, or what the license terms are, please read our [answers to frequently asked questions](http://cran.R-project.org/faqs.html) before you send an email.

 ## News
+-   The **useR!
+2017** conference will take place in Brussels, July 4 - 7, 2017,
+	and details will be appear here in due course.

 -   [**R version 3.3.1 (Bug in Your Hair)**](http://cran.r-project.org/src/base/R-3)
 	has been released on Tuesday 2016-06-21.